If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

 When it comes to topping up your SIM card, it’s important to choose a mobile network where your credit doesn’t expire.
 It’s also worth having a look at the minimum top-up amount and at the methods that are available to you for topping up.

 Typically, on the larger Pay As You Go networks, your credit won’t expire providing your SIM card remains active.
-However, on some smaller mobile networks, top-ups are sold with only a 90-day validity period.
+However, on some smaller mobile networks, top-ups are sold with only 90 days of validity.
 On these networks, if you don’t use your credit within 90 days of topping up, it will expire and be removed from your account.

 Minimum Usage Requirements

-The minimum usage requirement for keeping your account active is worth investigating very closely before you choose a mobile network.
+The minimum usage requirement for keeping your account active is worth investigating very closely before choosing a mobile network.

 In the UK, all Pay As You Go networks have a minimum usage requirement for keeping your SIM card active.
-On the best mobile networks, you’ll only need to use your SIM card for a chargeable call or text message once every 180 or 270 days.
-On some other mobile networks, however, this can be as short as once every 84 days.
+On the best mobile networks, you’ll only need to use your SIM card for a chargeable call or text message once every 180 days or 270 days.
+However, on some smaller mobile networks, this can be as often as every 84 days.

 On SIM cards with a very short inactivity period, it’s possible for your SIM card to get inadvertently disconnected (this can happen particularly easily if you only use your mobile phone from time to time).
-Upon disconnection from the mobile network due to inactivity, you’ll normally lose your phone number and any remaining credit on the account.
+Upon disconnection from the mobile network due to inactivity, you’ll normally lose your phone number and any credit remaining on your account.

 Where possible, we’d recommend choosing a mobile network that only requires you to use your phone every 270 days.
 For a wider selection of mobile networks, you can also consider mobile networks that require you to use your phone every 180 days.

 The level of coverage you can get on your phone is another important consideration.
-You’ll want to make sure your mobile phone is actually available for you to use during trips away and during those “emergency situations”.
-The availability of 2G, 3G and 4G coverage is therefore important.
+You’ll want to make sure your mobile phone is actually available for you to use during trips away from home and during those “emergency situations”.
+The availability of 2G, 3G and 4G coverage is therefore very important.

 In the UK, there are only four network coverage providers: EE, O2, Three and Vodafone.
-All other mobile networks are known as virtual network operators (MVNOs) and piggyback on one of the four network coverage providers.
-This means you’ll get the same coverage as on the underlying network (so for instance, customers on 1pMobile will get coverage from EE and customers on giffgaff will get coverage from O2).
+All other networks are known as mobile virtual network operators (MVNOs) and piggyback on coverage from one of the four providers.
+This means you’ll get the same coverage as on the underlying network (so for instance, customers on 1pMobile and ASDA Mobile will get coverage from EE and customers on giffgaff will get coverage from O2).

 The availability of customer support can be another important thing to consider when choosing a Pay As You Go network.